onqtam/headjack/docs/why/2_SYSTEM.md

 # SECTION: Oligarchy & Regulatory Capture
 ██████████████████████████████████████████████████████████████████

+> "Unnecessary laws are not good laws, but traps for money." - [Thomas Hobbes](https://www.azquotes.com/quote/523503)

 > "The [Iron Law of Oligarchy](https://en.wikipedia.org/wiki/Iron_law_of_oligarchy) states that all organizations, including those committed to democratic ideals and practices, will inevitably succumb to rule by an elite few (an oligarchy).
 The theory states that true democracy can't happen mechanically, because a large number of people cannot coordinate or organize.
 Only small groups can organize.
 So whenever you have “democracy” or a large number of people who are supposed to coordinate, they simply can’t.
 So instead a small number of people who can coordinate seize all the power." - [DAOs and The Iron Law of Oligarchy, by Erik Torenberg](https://eriktorenberg.substack.com/p/daos-and-the-iron-law-of-oligarchy#:~:text=the%20Iron%20Law%20of%20Oligarchy%20states,can%20coordinate%20seize%20all%20the%20power.)

 > "The cycle from democracy to oligarchy often looks like this: